 - Ensure you are wearing properly fitted shoes with good arch supports

 Below are some suggested stretches for you calves and shins.
 You can hold each exercise for 30 seconds and repeat each one five times:

 At Home Physio Group we can help you improve your body biomechanics so that you can eventually return to running.
 Treatment will include soft tissue massage and targeted exercises.
 Over a number of weeks, you should see great improvements.

-For more information on how we can help you recover from shin splints and also help prevent them from reoccurring, please call Home Physio Group on 020 7096 0684 to talk to our professional team.
+For more information on how we can help you recover from shin splints and also help prevent them from reoccurring, please call Home Physio Group on 0330 335 1016 to see how sports physiotherapy can help you.